mattrajca/pymessage-lite/README.md

 ## The Library

-The Python library simply uses the sqlite Python API to issue some of the commands you have seen above, but programmatically so you don't have to use the Terminal.
+The Python library simply uses the sqlite Python API to programmatically issue some of the commands you have seen above.

 The code for `get_all_recipients` simply connects to the sqlite3 database, issues a `SELECT` query to retrieve all recipients, and returns them as instances of a custom Python class, `Recipient`.